vgmstream/vgmstream/README.md

 can reduce the number of channels to a playable amount.
 Note that this type of downmixing is very generic, not meant to be used when converting to other formats.

+You can also choose which channels to play using *TXTP*.
+For example, create a file named `song.adx#C1,2.txtp` to play only channels 1 and 2 from `song.adx`.

 ## Tagging
 Some of vgmstream's plugins support simple read-only tagging via external files.